1709abhishek/Interview-Manager/readme.md

 # Features
 Implemented the following for a user with respective html pages:
-1. Sign up with email
+1. Employee Sign up with email
-2. Sign in (you can redirect to a blank home page with a sign out and reset password button after sign in)
+2. Employee Sign in (you can redirect to a blank home page with a sign out and reset password button after sign in)
-3. Forgot password (you can either generate a random password and send on email, or send a reset password link which expires in some time [preferred])
+3. interview homepage (show list of students and companies and pass the control to here.)
-4. Sign out
+4. Employee Sign out
-5. Reset password after sign in
+5. register a student
 6. The password stored in the db should be encrypted
 7. Taken care of the following
 Display notifications for
 --unmatching passwords during sign up
 --incorrect password during sign in
-8. enable re-captcha on both sign up and log in
-9. enable nodemailer for mailing
+8. register a company
+9. register an interview for a student for a company
+10. change status of the company interview (on hold, pass, fail, didn't attempt)
+11. fetch the available jobs using 2 apis (github and indeed)